 Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) is the practice-based terminal degree within the nursing discipline with focus on the most advanced level of nursing practice.
-Advanced nursing practice includes nurses with a commitment to clinical practice including but not limited to nurse practitioners, nurse midwives and clinical nurse specialists, along with nurses in leadership and management positions.
-The DNP gives those with commitment to clinical practice an opportunity to achieve the highest degree in nursing practice while focusing on a specific area of practice improvement.
+Advanced nursing practice influences health care outcomes for individuals and populations including the direct care and/or management of individual patients (APRN), administration of nursing and health care organizations, and development and implementation of health policy.
+The DNP gives those with commitment to clinical practice an opportunity to achieve the highest degree in nursing practice while focusing on a specific area of practice improvement, including advanced clinical practice, executive leadership, educational leadership, and nursing informatics.
 Graduates of the Spalding University Post Master’s DNP Program will be prepared to synthesize scientific, theoretical, and policy data from a variety of sources to improve healthcare systems and health outcomes for individuals and populations while collaborating with other disciplines within the healthcare system.
 Additionally, DNP graduates will be prepared to take leadership and advocacy roles in quality improvement initiatives within the healthcare system while utilizing evidence-based best practice findings as a basis for change.

 DNP Program Outcomes